 CAPITAL DISTRICT TRANSPORTATION COMMITTEE'S

-BICYCLE AND PEDESTRIAN TASK FORCE
+BICYCLE AND PEDESTRIAN ADVISORY COMMITTEE

 The organizations that are presently represented on the Task Force include: local municipalities, NYS Department of Transportation, NYS Department of Health, Guilderland Pathways Committee, Saratoga County Heritage Trails Committee, CDTA, Hudson River Valley Greenway, the New York Bicycling Coalition and the Mohawk Hudson Cycling Club among others.
 Other organizations or interested private citizens are encouraged to join the task force to raise their concerns regarding bicycling and walking in the Capital District.